Frequently Asked Questions

 Which airport do I fly into?
 Is there an airport shuttle?

 BMC provides a shuttle service for students from the Asheville, North Carolina airport (AVL) to the Brevard Music Center.
 There is a $15 fee each way, for pick-up and for drop-off.
 Students can request this service through MyBMC after enrolling.
+If you fly into another airport, you will need to find your own transportation to Brevard.

+High school division participants are not allowed to have a car on campus.
 College division participants may drive to the Music Center (free parking provided).
-High school division participants are not allowed to have a car on campus.

 Can I bring a computer and a cell phone?